Security

 Filarr uses a two-level key system.
 Each file is encrypted with its own File Encryption Key (FEK) using AES-256-GCM.
 All FEKs are themselves encrypted by a Key Encryption Key (KEK), derived from your password via PBKDF2.
 If one FEK is compromised, only that file is exposed — not the rest of your data.

 All encryption and decryption happens on your machine.
-Your keys never leave your device.
-When cloud sync is enabled, only encrypted blobs are stored on our servers (Cloudflare R2, EU).
-We cannot read your files — this is true zero-knowledge encryption.
+Your password never leaves your device — and neither does your key in its usable form.
+When cloud sync is enabled, only encrypted blobs are stored on our servers (Cloudflare R2, EU), alongside a copy of your key that is itself encrypted by your password.
+We cannot read your files — it’s not a policy, it’s a technical fact.

 Threat Model

-Since your plaintext data never leaves your machine, Filarr’s threat model is fundamentally different from a typical cloud service.
-The main threats are physical access to your device or losing your password.
+Since your plaintext data never leaves your machine — and the copy of your key we store is useless without your password — Filarr’s threat model is fundamentally different from a typical cloud service.
+The main threats are physical access to your device, losing your password, or a password weak enough to be brute-forced if our servers were ever compromised (which is why we strongly recommend a password manager).

 - Physical access to deviceProtected by AES-256-GCM encryption